-You can view topic statistics according to a specific date.
+You can view topic statistics from a specific date to the present.

+To view topic statistics for a specific date:
-1. Above the list of topic statistics, in the Show Calls Since field, select the date from which you want to view data.

-2. Click Refresh Audits.
+- 1. Above the Topic Statistics list, in the Show Calls Since field, verify that the date in the field is relevant for the statistics you want to view or select the date from which you want to view data. - 2.
+Click Refresh Audits.
 The data is refreshed and only data associated with interactions that originated from the selected date and on are included.

-For detailed information about topic statistics, Interaction Grid, Event Grid, etc., refer to the SpeechMiner User Manual.
+Note: For detailed information about topic statistics, Interaction Grid, Event Grid, and so on, refer to the SpeechMiner User Manual.